-I am happy to update our readership on the year in review.
+I am delighted to update the readership on our 2014 year in review.
 This report gives a status update on progress the JDR over the past nearly 5 years as well.
-I feel that the journal has been able to continue to prosper as a leading source of scientific information in the oral, dental and craniofacial sciences.
-The JDR remains ranked # 1/83 journals in Dentistry for Eigenfactor™ Score at 0.2325 and #2/83 journals in 2-year impact factor at 4.144, the first time the journal has exceeded 4 for SIF.
+I feel that the journal has been able to continue to improve as a leading source of scientific information in the oral, dental and craniofacial sciences.
+The JDR remains ranked # 1/82 journals in Dentistry for Eigenfactor™ Score at 0.2235 and #2/82 journals in 2-year impact factor at 4.144, the first time the journal has exceeded 4 for SIF.
 We feel the journal remains strong not only in these metrics, but also in other important measures of success including numbers of full-text downloads, page views, article influence score among other metrics.

-1. Manuscript Processing.
-Figure 1 illustrates the progress that has been sustained since 2009 related to expeditious manuscript processing after acceptance.
-The time to publication reduced significantly over the past 4 years.
-The current average time to publication after acceptance is 19 business days (4 weeks).
-This includes time for the author corrections as well as time for the editor and staff to turn around corrections (data provided directly from SAGE).
-The time from submission to acceptance has gone from nearly 3 months to 17.4 days.
 This increase in manuscript processing efficiency is due to several factors including our editors, journal staff and the SAGEtrack processing system.
 The readership survey results reported in 2012 verify that authors are generally satisfied with the review process and continue to submit quality manuscripts to the JDR.
 The improved workflow after a manuscript has been accepted has resulted in arguably the most rapid acceptance to online and print publication in the oral health sciences (online available in ~19 working days, and print publication in < 90 days from acceptance).

 William V. Giannobile